-- Biamory: An emotional capacity of loving 2 people at the same time.
-For example, some people who are bisexual would truly feel fulfilled if they were emotionally connected to both a man and a woman.
+- Biamory: An emotional capacity that is limited to loving only people at the same time.
+For example, some people who are bisexual or pansexual would truly feel fulfilled only if they were emotionally committed to people of 2 different genders.

 - Polyamory: The capacity to love multiple people at the same time, express that love and accept that love is not a finite resource.